gemc/docs/webPage/source/documentation/options.rst

 .. note::

    All command line options can be used in the gcard and viceversa.
+The command line will superseed the gcard.